avery-mr/burndownForWhat/SQL_TESTING.md

 - Test steps:  Done AFTER the Requests Accept test
 	1. Navigate to Connections page
 	2. Verify newly accepted connection appears on page
+ 	3. Verify in the Connections table that the related record has updated status of 'confirmed'
 - Expected result:
 	- The Connection with buddy should appear on the page
 - Actual result: